ppy/osu-wiki/wiki/Tournaments/TWC/2016/en.md

 1. There will be 1 mappool for the Group Stage, 1 mappool for the Round of 16, 1 mappool for the Quarterfinals, 1 mappool for the Semifinals and 1 mappool for the Finals.
    - Finals and Grand Finals use the same mappool.
-2. Each mappool consists of 5 brackets: NoMod, [Hidden](/wiki/Game_modifier/Hidden), [HardRock](/wiki/Game_modifier/Hard_Rock), [DoubleTime](/wiki/Game_modifier/Double_Time) and FreeMod.
+2. Each mappool consists of 5 brackets: NoMod, [Hidden](/wiki/Game_modifier/Hidden), [Hard Rock](/wiki/Game_modifier/Hard_Rock), [Double Time](/wiki/Game_modifier/Double_Time) and FreeMod.
 3. Each mappool consists of 19 maps in total.
 4. Each mappool has one tiebreaker.
 5. The NoMod bracket will be played with no modes activated.
-6. The Hidden, HardRock and DoubleTime bracket will be played with the respective modes activated.
+6. The Hidden, Hard Rock and Double Time bracket will be played with the respective modes activated.
 7. The FreeMod bracket will have FreeMod activated.
-Every individual player can pick Hidden, HardRock or no mod at all.
-You can not pick Hidden and HardRock at the same time.
+Every individual player can pick Hidden, Hard Rock or no mod at all.
+You can not pick Hidden and Hard Rock at the same time.
    - When playing a FreeMod map, at least 1 player of each team must have one mode activated.
 8. The tiebreaker will be played under FreeMod conditions.
    - When playing the tiebreaker, no one needs to have a mode activated.